Walter Aircraft Engines: History

 From the early 1920s Walter also manufactured BMW aircraft engines under license, as well as its own family of air-cooled radial piston engines.
 In the 1930s Walter also made Bristol Jupiter, Mercury and Pegasus engines under licence, and then created its own in-line inverted air-cooled four- and six-cylinder engines, and in 1936 an air-cooled inverted V12.
 Walter aircraft engines were used by the air forces of 13 countries before World War II.

 During World War II Walter made Argus engines under license for Germany.
 Manufacture of the BMW 003 turbojet was put into preparation, but none were produced.

-The Walter plant survived the war intact and in 1946 the company was nationalized as Motorlet n.p.
+The Walter plant survived the war intact and in 1946 the company was nationalised as Motorlet n.p.
 It made Soviet-licensed piston engines, and in 1952 began manufacturing the Walter M-05 jet engine.
 This was the Soviet Klimov VK-1 engine, based on the Rolls-Royce Nene, which powered the MiG-15, and was exported to many countries.
 The company made a series of Soviet-designed engines during the 1950s and 1960s, though piston engine production was closed and transferred to Avia in 1964.

 In 1995, the company was privatised as Walter a.s., and in 2005 the aviation engine division became Walter Aircraft Engines.
 In July 2006 it was acquired by the Czech investment firm, FF Invest.
 In March 2007 it was announced that Walter Aircraft Engines would merge with Avia's aero-engine division.
 The company was also merged with the precision casting company PCS.

 In September 2007, it was announced that the company's assets (which do not include its current facility in Prague) would be purchased by GE Aviation.
 The transaction was completed in July 2008.
 GE's interest in Walter has to do with the former's desire to compete more aggressively with Pratt & Whitney in the small turboprop market; Pratt & Whitney holds a commanding market share there.
 Walter builds the M601 engine, which GE hopes to refine and position against Pratt & Whitney's PT6.
-Walter currently builds 120 M601 engines per year; GE intended to increase production, by 2012, to 1,000 engines per year.
+Walter currently (in the 1980s) builds 120 M601 engines per year; GE intended to increase production, by 2012, to 1,000 engines per year.